deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     * ENABLING CLIENT-SIDE VALIDATION
         In the SportsStore app, data validation is applied only on the server side, but the user expect immediate feedback.
 To perform faster and more secure client-side data validation, you can use data annotation applied to domain model class.

         To enable client-side feature, it is necessary add links to the JavaScript libraries.
 The JavaScript libraries responsible for supporting client-side validation are called *JQuery Validation*.

+        AAAAAAAAAAAAAAAAA:
+        1. AAAAAAAAAAa
+        2. AAAAAAAAa
+        3. AAAAAAAAAAAA

 CHAPTER 11 - SPORTSSTORE - ADMINISTRATION
     ADDING CATALOG MANAGEMENT